neilalexander/yggmail/README.md

 * `-database=/path/to/yggmail.db` — use a specific database file;
 * `-smtp=listenaddr:port` — listen for SMTP on a specific address/port
 * `-imap=listenaddr:port` — listen for IMAP on a specific address/port;
-* `-createuser=username` — create a new user in the database (doesn't matter if Yggmail is running or not, just make sure that Yggmail is pointing at the right database file or that you are in the right working directory).
+* `-password` — set your IMAP/SMTP password (doesn't matter if Yggmail is running or not, just make sure that Yggmail is pointing at the right database file or that you are in the right working directory).

 ## Notes